danfusaro/aws-standard-cra/README.md

 ## Create Pipeline Build Artifact - https://youtu.be/FuXpwLiMI_Q?t=1191

-This will set up our builder parameters.
+This will set up our builder parameters and stages.
+What does this do?

+1. Create CodePipeline Service Role
+2. Creates CodePipeline artifact storage (S3)
+3. Creates stages dev, qa, prod
+4. Create build web hook
+5. Adds association to GitHub creds